-By today's action, the Board adopts this second-notice order, and directs that the proposed rule be submitted to the Joint Committee on Administrative Rules (JCAR) for its review under the APA.
+By today's action, the Board adopts new Section 217.751 as a final rule, and directs that the adopted rule be filed with the Secretary of State, to become effective upon filing.
 The Board finds that this record demonstrates that the proposed rule if adopted is technically feasible, economically reasonable, and, in the words of Section 27 (b) of the Act, will have no "adverse economic impact on the people of the state of Illinois."
 415 ILCS 5/27(b) (2008).
 The proposal contains no substantive changes from the first notice proposal.
 However, the table of contents of Part 217 has been revised to include Subparts D through M, due to the recent completion of other air rulemakings.
-See, Section 27 Proposed Rules for Nitrogen Oxide (NOx) Emissions From Stationary Reciprocating Internal Combustion Engines and Turbines: Amendments to 35 Ill.
+See, Section 27 Proposed Rules for Nitrogen Oxide (NO_x) Emissions From Stationary Reciprocating Internal Combustion Engines and Turbines: Amendments to 35 Ill.
 Adm.
 Code Parts 211 and 217, R07-19 (July 23, 2009) and Nitrogen Oxides Emissions From Various Source Categories, Amendments to 35 Ill.
 Adm.
-Code Parts 211 and 217, R07-19 (July 23, 2009) and Nitrogen Oxides Emissions From Various Source Categories, Amendments to 35 Ill.
-Adm.
-Code Parts 211 and 217, R07-19 (July 23, 2009) and Nitrogen Oxides Emissions From Various Source Categories, Amendments to 35 Ill.
-Adm.
-Code Parts 211 and 217, R07-19 (July 23, 2009) and Nitrogen Oxides Emissions From Various Source Categories, Amendments to 35 Ill.
-Adm.
-Code Parts 211 and 217, R07-19 (July 24, 2009) and Nitrogen Oxides Emissions From Various Source Categories, Amendments to 35 Ill.
-Adm.
-Code Parts 211 and 217, R07-19 (July 24, 2009) and Nitrogen Oxides Emissions From Various Source Categories, Amendments to 35 Ill.
-Adm.
-Code Parts 211 and 217, R07-19 (July 24, 2009) and Nitrogen Oxides Emissions From Various Source Categories, Amendments to 35 Ill.
-Adm.
-Code Parts 211 and 217, R07-19 (July 24, 2009) and Source Categories (July
+Code Parts 211 and 217, R08-19 (Aug.